One of the most pressing environmental issues for the community is the George Town landfill site, also known as 'Mount Trashmore'.

 The George Town Landfill

-The 80ft pile of rubbish can be seen from offshore and is visible to locals, residents and visitors every day.
+The 90ft pile of rubbish can be seen from offshore and is visible to locals, residents and visitors every day.
 It has caused numerous toxic fires, forcing surrounding schools and businesses to close and, as the landfill is not lined, it’s feared it may be contaminating the surrounding water-table.
-It is predicted that the landfill will reach full capacity by 2021.

 The proposed plan to tackle Cayman’s ever-growing landfill site is to create a comprehensive Integrated Solid Waste Management System (ISWMS) as a public-private partnership.
 A private consortium of companies, led by DART Enterprises, will take over responsibility for the treatment of all waste management in the Cayman Islands for the next 25 years, working alongside the Department of Environmental Health who will continue to collect waste on the Islands.